 IV.
-Possible Problem of Legitimacy of PRC’s Xie Jiao Treatment and potential ways out
+Possible problem of legitimacy of PRC’s treatment of xie jiao and potential solutions

-Since Xie Jiao have the ability of hidden behind or possess on religion, the attack on Xie Jiao is practically very difficult.
-It would easily injure believers and normal religious organizations by mistake.
-If government attack it seriously but could not attack it precisely, that would cause human rights problems.
-In PRC’s history, it’s called mistake of Left Tendency(左倾).
-If the government does not crack down it and let it go, that will affect the stability of the regime and society and the suffering of its members.
-In PRC’s history, this is called the mistake of Right Tendency (右倾) .
-Both of these two ways of actions have directed to wrong targets, and they will become excuses of each other, and mutually strengthen the tendency of each other.
-That is the reason why Chinese religious policy is constantly changing between tight and loose.
-It should try to find balance between Left Tendency and Right Tendency, grasping and releasing, attacking and protecting.
-In policy exertion and international communication, PRC will meet some kind of crisis of legitimacy in dealing with this paradox.
+Since xie jiao have the ability to hide behind or possess a religion, the attack on xie jiao is very difficult in practice.
+It could easily injure believers and normal religious organizations by mistake, and if a government attack it not sufficiently precise, it could cause human rights violations.
+In the PRC’s history, this is called “a mistake of Left Tendency” (左倾), as opposed to “the mistake of Right Tendency” (右倾), which would result from insufficient regulation of such organizations.
+Both of these actions are directed to wrong targets, they become excuses for each other, and mutually strengthen the tendency of each other.
+That is the reason why Chinese religious policy often shifts its orientation from tighter to looser restriction, when it should seek a balance between Left and Right Tendencies, grasping and releasing, attacking and protecting.
+This paradox sometimes leads to crises of legitimacy from the PRC in policy exertion and international communication.

-1. In the PRC’s coping practice of Xie Jiao, “Xie Jiao” as the object of prevention and treatment, is actually not a kind of wrong "religion" or “harmful religion”.
-It is a kind of illegal organization that makes use of religion and puts on the religious coat, and an organization that controls religious organization behind its back.
-In this sense, the concept of Xie Jiao is not same as what the international academic community uses as "cult" or even "destructive cult".
-In fact, “cult” or “destructive cult” is only the object or shell used by Xie Jiao.
-“Xie Jiao” and “Cult” are two concepts in different levels in Chinese context.
-PRC would like to distinguish Xie Jiao not only from Religion(宗教), but also from Cult or destructive cult.
-Therefore, the Concept "Xie Jiao" in Chinese governance logic could not find its equivalent term in western language.
-It is different from sect, cult or destructive cult in English, but it has a complex relationship with them.
-If the term "Xie Jiao" is misunderstood as “cult” by policy and regulation executors, they would possibly treat the "cult" as Xie Jiao ant attack them, and injure the innocent by mistake.
-If the term "Xie Jiao" is mistranslated as “cult”, that would cause crisis of legitimacy in international world by attacking them.
-For example, the treatment of PRC against Falun Gong and Almighty God may cause indignation in international community: PRC is fighting against “cult” or “destructive cult”.
-To label Falun Gong or Almighty God as “cult” or “destructive cult” is to label them with the talisman of "should be protected or at least tolerated".
-My suggestion is that the Chinese term "Xie Jiao" should be directly transliterated into English, just like "Kung Fu" (功夫)and "Qigong"（气功） and “Tou Fu”（豆腐）, in order to emphasis the distinction between Xie Jiao and Religion and cult.
+1. In the PRC’s practice of identifying xie jiao, the latter is the object of prevention and treatment rather than being considered a “wrong” religion or “harmful” religion.
+It refers to an illegal organization that makes manipulative use of religion.
+In this sense, the concept of xie jiao is not the same as what the international academic community calls a cult or even a destructive cult.
+In fact, “cult,” or “destructive cult” is only the object or shell used by xie jiao.
+In the Chinese context, “xie jiao” and “cult” are two entirely different concepts.
+The PRC would like to distinguish xie jiao not only from religion (宗教), but also from cult or destructive cult, and thus have not been able to find an equivalent term in a Western language.
+It is different from sect, cult or destructive cult in English, even though it has a complex relationship with them.
+If the term xie jiao is misunderstood as “cult” by policy and regulation executors, they would possibly treat the “cult” as Xie Jiao and attack it, thereby injuring the innocent by mistake.
+If the term “Xie Jiao” is mistranslated as “cult,” that would cause crises of legitimacy and result in international criticism.
+For example, the treatment of PRC against Falun Gong and the Church of the Almighty God may cause indignation in the international community.
+To label Falun Gong or Almighty God a “cult” or “destructive cult” is to label them with the talisman of “they should be protected or at least tolerated.”
+I therefore propose that, rather than attempting a translation of the Chinese term xie jiao, it should be directly transliterated into English, just like Kung Fu (功夫), Qigong（气功), and Tou Fu (豆腐), in order to emphasize the distinction between xie jiao and religion and cult.